orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 Lets define the class which handles this template.

-### 3 &#8211; expose a selected event
+### 3 - expose a selected event

 In order to support the typeahead selected event, I defined an event of string with the @Output() decorator.
 The rest of the following properties, match the variables that are referenced from the template aside from subscriptions and activeResult.

-&#8220;subscriptions&#8221; is an array of subscriptions which this component use to store rxjs subscriptions which should be disposed once this component is destroyed (we&#8217;ll get to these later).
+&#8220;subscriptions" is an array of subscriptions which this component use to store rxjs subscriptions which should be disposed once this component is destroyed (we'll get to these later).

 <pre class="lang:default decode:true">export class TypeAheadComponent implements OnInit, OnDestroy {
   @Output() typeaheadSelected = new EventEmitter&lt;string&gt;();